Police officer killed while trying to arrest shooting suspect in Abbotsford, B.C.

 "He was protecting our community.
 He will always be my hero," Rich said.

-The officer was killed while trying to arrest a suspect who had allegedly opened fire in the parking lot of a shopping centre near Mount Lehman Road and the Fraser Highway just before noon, according to Rich.
-The suspect, an Alberta man in his 60s, was transported to hospital with non-life-threatening injuries.
+The officer was killed while trying to arrest a suspect who had allegedly opened fire in the parking lot of a shopping centre in the 3200 block of Mt.
+Lehman Road just before noon, according to Rich.

 "It's something I never wanted to have to do in my life, but I did it today, folks," he said.